 We provide non-clinical, peer-to-peer support to people whose lives have been affected by addiction, incarceration, trauma, and other life changing situations.
 Our team is comprised of individuals who draw from their own diverse experiences and backgrounds to build meaningful relationships.
 Participants in our ministry come from throughout the state of Connecticut.
 The work we do is flexible and designed to meet the individual where they are in their recovery, with enthusiasm and understanding, and without pressure or judgment.

-To provide resources, services, and training that will educate, empower and motivate individuals.
-We will focus on transforming seasons of difficulty into seasons of grace, hope and triumph.
+To provide resources, services, and training that will educate, empower and motivate individuals, and see everyone free from the struggles of mental health and addiction as they see it.
+We will focus on transforming seasons of difficulty into seasons of grace, hope, and triumph.
 We believe in embracing the talent and resources of the community we serve by furnishing them with tools that build self-reliance, sustainable development, and continued upward mobility.

-Our mission is to equip and empower individuals that are caught in the cycles of hopelessness, disenfranchisement, and dependency, and to see their lives transformed.
-Our primary goal is to help vulnerable men and women overcome negative situations by providing ongoing education, recreation, mentoring, critical life skills training, and support services, infusing them all with faith-based principals.
+Our mission is to equip and empower individuals that are caught in the cycles of hopelessness, disenfranchisement, dependency on drugs and alcohol, and mental health struggles, and to see their lives transformed.
+Our primary goal is to help vulnerable men and women overcome negative situations by providing ongoing education, recreation, mentoring, critical life skills training, and support services, infusing them all with faith-based principles.